How much do you dread the question, “What’s for dinner?”

-Just like you would use a Crock-Pot, simply throw a few ingredients into a pressure cooker, let everything simmer in harmony and you’ll have a shredded chicken dish you can put on top of zoodles or a salad.
-When you use this recipe for a dinner or lunch party, your guests won’t feel as weighed down and bloated as they would with a carb-heavy meal.
+Just like you would use a Crock-Pot, simply throw a few ingredients into a pressure cooker, let everything simmer, and you’ll have a shredded chicken dish you can put on top of zoodles or a salad.
+Serve this at your next dinner or lunch party and your guests won’t feel weighed down as they would with a carb-heavy meal.

-When done right, salmon is one of those fish capable of turning devoted meat lovers into seafood eaters.
-And this salmon with pesto cauliflower rice recipe does that thanks to its crispy skin.
+When done right, salmon is one of those fish that can turn devoted meat lovers into seafood eaters.
+And this salmon with pesto cauliflower rice recipe does that, thanks to its crispy skin.

-Plus, with over 51g of healthy fat and close to 34g of protein, it’s sure to keep meat eaters just as satiated and satisfied.
+Plus, with over 51 grams of healthy fat and close to 34 grams of protein, it’s sure to keep meat eaters just as satiated and satisfied.

 You’ll quickly find that many keto side dishes consist of vegetables wrapped in bacon, but this is a particular favorite.
-With just four ingredients and a three-step process, this is an easy side dish even the most inexperienced chef can prepare.
+With just four ingredients and a three-step process, this keto-friendly bacon-wrapped asparagus is an easy side dish even the most inexperienced chef can prepare.

-This easy dish can be one complete meal or a healthy side dish.
-All you need is brussels sprouts, bacon and a little salt and pepper for the ingredients.
-Simply roast at 400 F for 45 minutes, and you have yourself a low carb, easy dinner.
+This easy sheet pan recipe makes one complete meal or a healthy side dish.
+All you need is Brussels sprouts, bacon, and a little salt and pepper for the ingredients.
+Simply roast at 400° F for 45 minutes, and you have yourself a low-carb, easy dinner.

 Enjoy These Keto Dinner Recipes Tonight